 Between bites, we mapped our vacation strategy....

 Down the road, we would roll into our headquarters.
 Months ago, we decided we'd stay at the Ft.
 Davidson Motel, tucked snugly into the town of Pilot Knob, in the Arcadia Valley.
 The motel fit our big-family budget.
 The property showed some age, but it was clean and friendly, had a nice pool, and we could get a good breakfast next door.
-Directly across the road, the ghosts of Fort Davidson awaited, at the site of the single most bizarre escape in Civil War history.
+Directly across the road, the ghosts of Fort Davidson awaited, at the site of the single most bizarre escape in Civil War history; the Battle of Pilot Knob.

 Patching together our itinerary was fun.
 With so many options, I was glad we had more than one vehicle.
 We left our barbecue paradise and, in no hurry, scoured half a dozen antique stores in Caledonia.